HuidaeCho/canopy/DOCS.md

 Process:

-1. The data fields of the input naip qq shapefile are read using `arcpy.ListFields` and a new text field titled `naip_phyregs_field` is added.
+1. The data fields of the input NAIP qq shapefile are read using `arcpy.ListFields` and a new text field titled `naip_phyregs_field` is added.
 If the field already exists, then it is deleted and a new field is created.
 2. Using `arcpy.CalculateField_managment` a comma ',' is inserted into the newly created `naip_phyregs_field`.
    This becomes important as the format for the `naip_phyregs_field` must be ',#,#,...,' to allow for SQL statments in following functions to be able to read the `naip_phyregs_field` properly.
-The SQL selections will allow for the right NAIP tiles to be computed as the naip qq shapedfile has a corresponding field for file names.
+The SQL selections will allow for the right NAIP tiles to be computed as the NAIP qq shapedfile has a corresponding field for file names.
-3. All selections are cleared, and now each naip qq polygon will contain the `naip_phyregs_field` filled with the ID's of physical regions that the qq tile intersects.
+3. All selections are cleared, and now each NAIP qq polygon will contain the `naip_phyregs_field` filled with the ID's of physical regions that the qq tile intersects.

 #### _**`canopy.reproject_input_tiles(phyreg_ids)`**_